hyuanz/NPI_cleaning/README.md

 # geospatial_california_clinics

-See Hosp.geojson for a map of clinics that provides prosthetic services in California.<br /> <br />
+See Hosp_States.geojson for a map of prosthetics clinics in California, Arizona, Nevada, Texas, Washington, Oregon, and Illinois.<br /> <br />